What Does Amazon Aid Do?

 Many of you have been asking what Amazon Aid does and what you can do to help.

-Amazon Aid’s mission is to inspire change to protect the Amazon.
-We work with some of the world’s best tropical scientists to create scientifically impeccable multi-media to educate global audiences about the importance of the Amazon, the implications of its destruction, and to promote solutions for protecting it.
+Amazon Aid’s mission is to create awareness and inspire change to save the Amazon.
+We work with some of the world’s best tropical scientists to create scientifically impeccable multi-media to educate global audiences about the importance of the Amazon, the implications of its destruction, and to promote realistic solutions for protecting it.

 There is a window now for saving the Amazon.
 Join Amazon Aid in being part of the growing voice to protect the Amazon and help save our planet.